 View Lauren's director credit list here:

 Art and music play a crucial role in her creative so much so that several pieces of work have been shown in art galleries.
-This year Lauren is working on her first designed-for-gallery video installation that will then also become a music video.
+This year Lauren is working on her first designed-for-gallery video installation which will then be housed online as a VR music video.

-Currently Lauren is in post-production on a documentary about a coffin factory, as well as development for her first feature film and writing on an upcoming TV series.
+Currently Lauren is in post-production on a documentary about a coffin factory, as well as writing on an upcoming TV series.

 You'll usually find her drinking tea.
 Or vodka.